How To Plant Potatoes

 Unless and here you can take the gap, you can locate new-potatoes because they have a third less starch.

-The obese simply must wait and allow their potatoes to retrograde by cooling overnight in the fridge, and then enjoying them the next day; or avoid spuds altogether.
+The obese simply must wait and allow their potatoes to retrograde by cooling overnight in the fridge and then enjoying them the next day; and avoid spuds from cold storage altogether.

 How to plant potatoes amongst the arums